Gertrude Quinlan: Career

 Her career advanced despite her parents' objections and a lack of money for training.
 She obtained her parents consent at 23, she entered the chorus of the Castle Square Opera Company, singing at the Castle Square Theatre, Boston, in May, 1895.
 She remained there one year, learning the score of a new opera each week, and rehearsing one for the following week, while singing in two performances daily.
 She was often taken from the chorus and given one or two lines, an honor for a girl not 16 and with only a few months' experience.

 In May, 1896, she accompanied the Castle Square Opera Company to Philadelphia, and sang with them at the Grand Opera House for a year and a half.
 While there, she became understudy to Clara Lane, and was often called upon to sing her roles without rehearsal to give herself confidence.

 Quinlan's first appearance in New York was at the American Theatre, January 17, 1898, in "The Lily of Killarney," taking the part of Anne Shute.
 During the following summer, she played one of the two principals in "Red, White, and Blue," a war drama, with Raymond Hitchcock, creating the character of Hetty Hall, an American girl, the company making a tour of the small cities around New York.
 This was followed by "Shenandoah" at the Academy of Music, where she characterized Junie Buckthome, the General's daughter, until in the summer of 1901 when she rejoined the Castle Square Opera Company at the Studebaker Theatre in Chicago.
 She sang in Chicago two seasons.

 Quinlan sang in over 125 operas, and played all the principal soubrette parts in the same.
 She made her first distinct success as Broni Slava in the "Beggar Student," and became an especial favorite as Pitti Sing in The Mikado while in Chicago.
 She was also a piquant comedienne, and made progress toward fame since her appearance in the comic opera, "Tarantella," as Junie, in 1901.
 The next year, she was given the part of Annette in the cast of "King Dodo," and during the season of 1902–1903, she was Chiquita at the Tremont Theatre in Boston and Wallack's Theatre, New York.

 She was always under the management of the Castle Square Opera Company, and rendered them several important services, which naturally advanced her in their estimation and in her profession.
 Quinlan was not a member of any societies or clubs, but a most devoted parishioner of the Roman Catholic church.

-In 1916, Quinlan was married to John Henry O'Neil.
-She died in New York City, November 29, 1963.
+In 1916, Quinlan married John Henry O'Neil.
+She died in New York City on November 29, 1963.